seanWLawrence/coronavirus-data-visualizations/README.md

 ## How it works

-- Push to Git
+- Node script pulls data and saves in public folder as json files, preformatted for data visualization
-- Jenkins will run the build script
+- Jenkins server runs in EC2 instance and runs the build script daily to ensure the data is at least 24 hours up to date

 ## TODO